lucasnv/gobase/README.md

 - make build
 - make lint-prepare

+### Work with Visual Studio Code and the container

+- First of all you have to open a remote window and then attach to running container (you have to take into account, you will be able work only when your container will be up and running, make start)
+- If is the first time that you work on this mode you going to have to install for sure a visual studio code plugin for golang into the container

 ## TODO

 - I have to finish to create an example to create an user, and get an user.
 I have to implement mongo and memory storage